Mamintal Adiong Jr.: Attacks against Adiong

 In 2007, unidentified gunmen attacked Adiong's house in Marawi; none was hurt.

 On February 17, 2023, he, along with a civilian aide, was injured by unidentified gunmen in an ambush on his convoy.
 Four of his companions were killed during the attack.
 In connection with the incident, three of the suspects, including an alleged mastermind, a gang leader, were killed in police operations; five others were arrested.
 Three individuals, said to have links with local terrorist group Dawlah Islamiya, were charged with murder, frustrated murder and attempted murder before the Marawi Regional Trial Court; one of them remains at large.

+Electoral history

+Electoral history of Mamintal Adiong Jr.